 Even if they love you and you know they will forgive, that doesn’t change history.
 Remember, forgiving is different from forgetting.

 Until you learn how to control your anger, you’ll always hurt yourself and the people around you.

 How to Manage Anger

-There are probably thousands of advice you can get on the Internet.
+There are probably hundreds (or more) of advice you can get on the Internet.
 You can try them yourself.
 But I’m speaking from experience.

 Learning from experience and the books I’ve read has made a huge difference on how I manage my anger.
-I’m forever grateful.
 Now it’s time for me to share.

 Before that.
 Let me clarify: I’m not some “holy man” here who doesn’t get angry or doesn’t display anger.
 And I don’t advocate not getting angry or resisting anger.
 That’s insane.
 Everyone gets angry.
 That’s part of real life, whether we like it or not.
 As long as we’re alive, we are prone to experience different emotions.
 Anger is no exception.

 But first, in order to manage anger, we have to acknowledge it when it arises and accept it as it is.
+This is the first step.
 Once we know it’s there, we can be more aware of ourselves — our thoughts and our actions.